asifbhuiyann/Heritage/README.md

 2. For functionality I have used JavaScript.
 3. For server-side handling I have used php.
 4. For searching I have added Ajax inside the JS and jQuery fade animation to show search details.
+5. I have used xampp as my server and did all the database work there.
 ## Process
 I downloaded all the assets at first and later on I used them inside the code.
 There are two separate folders for pictures and vector SVG-type icons.